We're live on Product Hunt right now! Come support our launch

 What is Embedded Analytics?
 Benefits, Methods, & Best Practices

-In this article, you’ll find out everything you need to know about embedded analytics, as well as an alternative method for getting custom user-facing analytics into your app—without dedicating sprints of developer hours building and maintaining it yourself.
+In this article, you’ll learn everything you need to know about embedded analytics and an alternative method for getting custom user-facing analytics into your app—without dedicating sprints of developer time to building and maintaining it yourself.
 You’ll also hear experts’ advice for creating user-facing analytics.

 What is embedded analytics?

-Rather than building analytics capabilities into your app from scratch (big time commitment) you’d pay for a third-party tool and use an iFrame or JS snippet to simply embed the component.
-For example, if your product is an ecommerce platform for independent makers, you could embed an analytics feature that gives users real-time stats like profile views, revenue, and buyer location.
+Rather than building analytics capabilities into your app from scratch (a big time commitment), you’d pay for a third-party tool and use an iFrame or JS snippet to simply embed the component.
+For example, if your product is an e-commerce platform for independent sellers, you could embed an analytics feature that gives users real-time stats like profile views, revenue, and buyer location.

 On Shopify, sellers can track metrics like total sales and average order value using the platform’s interactive user-facing analytics solution.

-Using an embedded analytics solution, rather than building the feature from scratch, has one significant benefit for your dev team—and that’s the time-saving.
-Whether embedded or not, user-facing analytics have a few other pretty awesome benefits for your business.
+Using an embedded analytics solution rather than building the feature from scratch has one significant benefit for your dev team—time-saving.
+Whether embedded or not, user-facing analytics greatly benefit your business.

 They can help you: